Tharusha-dev/CourierServiceApp/README.md

 ## Users

 The docker setup will also add some dummy data to the db as well.
 I used one of my [previous projects](https://github.com/Tharusha-dev/GoProfileFromSeed/tree/main/data/by_region/LK) for the data.
 All users I made have a made up email domain called csa (courier service app).
 The admin user have a bunch of shipments as well, so its a good place to start.
+Only admin users will see a "Admin panel" button on their dashboard.

 Admin user :